DarshanSudhakar/darshansudhakar.github.io/README.md

 Strained eyes?
 There's DarkMode too :stuck_out_tongue_winking_eye:

-*NOTE: If you are using this site as a template for your own portfolio site, I would be very glad if you add a link to the original site with my name in footer*
+*NOTE: If you are using this site as a template for your own portfolio site, I would be very glad if you add a link to the original site with Anurag Hazra's (https://anuraghazra.dev/) name in footer*

 ## :rocket: Quick start